Yuji Kaku

 Yuji Kaku (賀来ゆうじ, Kaku Yūji) is a Japanese manga artist.
-After working as an editor, Kaku began working as manga artist in 2009 with Memory Customs, a one-shot published in Jump Square.
+Originally an editor, Kaku began working as manga artist in 2009 with Memory Customs, a one-shot published in Jump Square.
 In 2013, he launched his first series, Fantasma.
-After working as an assistant to Tatsuki Fujimoto, Kaku launched his second series, Hell's Paradise: Jigokuraku, in Shōnen Jump+, which quickly grew in popularity.
+After working as an assistant to Tatsuki Fujimoto, Kaku launched his second series, Hell's Paradise: Jigokuraku, in Shōnen Jump+, which quickly became the most popular manga on the platform.
+It was adapted into an anime in 2023.